Barzelletta

 Barzelletta (lit. "jest") was a popular verse form used by frottola composers in Italy in the fifteenth and sixteenth centuries.
 It is generally trochaic, with eight syllables per line.
-The barzelletta consists of two sections: a reprisa which is four rhyming lines (abba or abab), a stanza, and a volta.
+The barzelletta consists of two sections: a reprisa which is four rhyming lines (rhyme scheme ABBA or ABAB), a stanza, and a volta.
 The barzelletta tends to be lively and dance-like, with heavy accents on cadences.